GenericName1911/SC2FLA-FOSS-Edition/README.md

 - Minor Bug fixes
 - Version detection for `.sc` files
 - Downgrade support for SC2 to SC1 format via `ScDowngrade.exe`
-- Decode support for .SCTX format via `SctxConverter.exe`
+- Decode support for SCTX format via `SctxConverter.exe`
 - Support for batch processing of files
 - Dump feature for PNG resources

-## Support
+## Platform Support

 This tool is only usable on Windows with no plans to extend OS support.
 I'm slowly improving it, but new features are not a priority at all.